slipke/csm_ss15_sem_team_vagrant/puppet.md

 ## Resources

 A _resource_ describes some aspect of a system, i.e. a service that needs to be managed or a package that needs to be installed.
-A _resource declaration_ is a block of puppet code, which describes the resource.
+A _resource declaration_ is a block of Puppet code, which describes the resource.

 Sample: